Pearson-Higher-Ed/component-archetype/README.contribute.md

 Additionally, given the scope of ElementsSDK, developers will need to consider if incorporating ElementsSDK into their component as a direct dependency is warranted.

-### Build

-Build the bundle(s) manually at any time, and minify all JavaScript for production:

-    npm run build

 ### Unit Test

 The project is wired to unit test with the popular [Jest](https://facebook.github.io/jest/) framework and the [expect](https://github.com/mjackson/expect) assertion library.